Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Every high-functioning organization has a “master plan” that details how they are supposed to operate and accomplish tasks.
 Software development and testing are no different.
 Software configuration management (SCM) is a set of processes, policies, and tools that organize, control, coordinate, and track:

-In system testing, all the components of the software are tested as a whole in order to ensure that the overall product meets the requirements specified.
-So, no. The system testing must start only if all units are in place and are working properly.
+In system testing, all the software components are tested as a whole to ensure that the overall product meets the specified requirements.
+So, no. System testing must start only if all units are in place and working properly.
 System testing usually happens before the UAT (User Acceptance Testing).

-The reason why boundary value analysis provides good test cases is that usually, a greater number of errors occur at the boundaries rather than in the center of the input domain for a test.
+Boundary value analysis provides good test cases because a greater number of errors usually occur at the boundaries rather than in the center of the input domain for a test.

-In boundary value analysis technique test cases are designed to include values at the boundaries.
+In the boundary value analysis technique, test cases are designed to include values at the boundaries.
 If the input is within the boundary value, it is considered ‘Positive testing.’
 If the input is outside of the boundary value, it is considered ‘Negative testing.’
-It includes maximum, minimum, inside or outside edge, typical values or error values.
+It includes maximum, minimum, inside or outside edge, typical values, or error values.

 Let’s suppose you are testing for an input box that accepts numbers from ’01 to 10′.